 I did not grow up on a farm.
 I literally knew nothing about farming and had no plans on ever living on a farm.
 And because I wasn’t raised on a farm, it didn’t matter to me if it rained, if it was too windy, or if it was too hot or too cold.
-I was only concerned about the weather when school was canceled because of a blizzard.
-In fact, I loved those days . . .
+I was only concerned about the weather when a blizzard canceled school because I loved those days . . .

 But . . . my high school best friend did live on a farm and her family raised pigs.
 And because she lived on a farm, it was expected that she help with pig chores on the farm.
 Her job?
 Help clean the hog barn EVERY Saturday morning.
 It didn’t matter if she had a friend stay overnight or not.
 Pigs still poop, therefore, the barn needs to be cleaned.
 Simply put . . . use a well-worn pitchfork and scoop out the manure-laden bedding and throw it out the door into a manure spreader.
 No technology.
 No automatic cleaners.
 Nada.
 None.
 Just old-fashioned manual labor.
 After the spreader was full, the manure was spread on cropland fields behind their house and used as soil nutrients.Continue Reading